R4220/MD_analysis/README.md

 ### Setup file:
 Place the setup file in the same directory as 'pwo_into_xyz.py'.
 Inside the 'Setup.txt' file, specify the following entries (the order of the entries doesn't matter):

-&emsp;
 -   **[SETUP]**

     Inside this section, you have to define the file to analyze and the directory in which the output are saved:

         -   **Filename:** Specify the name of the 'pwo' file for analysis without the file extension and the path ('_filename').
 In the 'Setup.txt' file, write the name of the 'pwo' file without the extension, as follows:

         ```
         Filename = path\_filename